 Observatories and observations¶

-Observatories glue together Atmosphere
+Observatories glue together Atmosphere, Telescope

-properties as the base for
+and Spectrograph properties as the base for

 observations.
 They are callable with observing conditions (airmass,